chieffoley/public/_posts/2025-08-19-switzerland-day-3.md

 We set out from Wengen and took the train down to Lauterbrunnen at the valley floor.
 From there we took a cable car up the other side of the valley to Grütschalp.
 This was great because I had "ride a cable car" on my list of things to do while in Switzerland, however, the actual experience was not exactly what I had in mind.
 First, you have to understand that we are smack in the middle of the tourist area of Switzerland.
 I'm still waiting to find someone that doesn't speak English here.
 I would say, of all the languages I've heard in this area, German is probably the one I've heard least.

-They herd the tourists onto this cable car.
-The cable car itself is big, and there must be about 75 people packed onto it.
+They herd the tourists into this cable car.
+The cable car itself is big, and there must be about 75 people packed into it.
 You need to take your backpack off so that they can pack everyone in.
 You just can't wait to get out of the thing.
 One of the tourists waiting on the platform said, "it looks full, I'll wait for the next one," to which the car operator said "The next one's the same, get in."
 The tourist replied, "I'll wait until one that it isn't full", and the operator, without missing a beat, saying this as if he has said it a thousand times, responded, "you'll be here until 7, just get in".
 The tourist finally cooperated.

-The cable car arrived at Grütschalp and we poured out it.
+The cable car arrived at Grütschalp and we poured out of it.
 From Grütschalp we took a train to Murren.
-This is the same train that we can see travelling across a clearing on the slope opposite our apartment.
+From our apartment balcony we can see this same train travelling across a clearing on the slopes on the opposite side of the valley.

 Murren is a small village which sits on the edge of a cliff.
 From our apartment in Wengen, you can see the large hotel next to the Murren train station.
 It actually looks like some sort of cliff fortress or Swiss castle.